The Royal Canadian Artillery Band

 Several bands are associated with individual units of the reserve component of The Royal Regiment.

-- 15th Field Artillery Regiment Band
+- The Band of 15th Field Artillery Regiment, RCA

 There is, however, but one regular component band associated with the Regiment and that is the Royal Canadian Artillery Band (RCA Band) stationed at Steele Barracks, Edmonton Garrison.

 The current iteration of the RCA Band traces its direct lineage to the RCA Band formed in Montreal in 1969, however, its historical roots are much deeper, extending as they do to Quebec City in 1879.
 It was in that year that the Band of B Battery of Garrison Artillery and School of Gunnery (today’s B Battery 1 RCHA) was formed and which eventually became the first permanent military band in Canada.
 The band was composed of professionally trained volunteer musicians from France and England and was a concert favourite in Quebec.
 In 1899, this band became the Royal Canadian Garrison Artillery (RCGA) Band under the baton of Joseph Vézina, a prominent Quebec musician whose achievements are noteworthy.

 Vézina not only formed and directed numerous military and amateur bands, but was the first director of the Orchestre Symphonique de Québec.
 He also led over 100 musicians for the first public performance of O Canada, which took place June 24, 1880 at a Saint-Jean-Batiste Day banquet in Quebec City.
 An article in the Montreal Star of 16 August 1916 attests to the high standard maintained by the RCGA Band: “The band of the Royal Canadian Garrison Artillery, stationed at the Citadel in Quebec City, is justly known as one of the best bands in North America.
 Its repertoire is remarkable, and it is doubtful if a more diversified series of programs is given by any other band in the country.”